jundalisay/spblist/content/en/research/descartes/man/article-05.md

 - The blood in the veins is freshly transferred from the liver.
 - The blood in the arteries and already perfected in the heart.

-The cause of the arterial pulse explains how both of these 2 kinds of blood adheres to other parts of the blood and restores whatever was expelled from the continuous actions and movement of these parts.
+The cause of the arterial pulse explains how these 2 kinds of blood:
+- adheres to other particles of the blood
+- restores whatever was expelled from the continuous actions and movement of these parts.

  <!-- and various  of other surrounding bodies expel.  -->